Skip to main content

 Enable apps

-Select which apps to activate for this Space.
-You can enable or disable apps at any time from the Space settings.
+Select which apps to activate.
+You can change this at any time in the Space settings.

 5